Massive winter waves aim for Hawaii, put pro surfers on alert

 The waves are the result of a powerful storm in the northern Pacific that's moving east, forecasters said.
 The swell, pushed by powerful wind, will eventually reach California, they said.

-"We were hoping that the swell models would have the peak arriving eight to 10 hours earlier," McNamara told NBC affiliate KGMB/KHNL in Honolulu.
+"We were hoping that the swell models would have the peak arriving eight to 10 hours earlier," McNamara told NBC affiliate KHNL of Honolulu.

-"We are likely going to see the swell in Hawaii building through the day Monday and peaking Monday night into Tuesday morning," said meteorologist Matt Foster of the National Weather Service's Honolulu office.
+"We are likely going to see the swell in Hawaii building through the day Monday and peaking Monday night into Tuesday morning," said Matt Foster, a meteorologist at National Weather Service's Honolulu office.

 Foster said the storm creating the swell has produced hurricane-force winds.
 The result for Oahu's North Shore and for its Westside will likely be the weather service's highest-level alert for waves, a high surf warning, Foster said.